samyiin/CryptoniteAnalysis/README.md

 ## Chain of Thought
 Another idea we have is to first identify the "definiton" and "wordplay" part of the clue, and then use models to find answers.

+## Characterize Datasets
+Characterize different questions, and train LoRA on each.
+(Like what apple did)

 ## In Context Learning
 ????